 Our postgraduates will be able to communicate effectively and convey their views to different social, cultural, and professional audiences.
 They will be able to use a variety of technologically supported media to communicate with empathy using a range of written, spoken or visual formats.

-- Tutorial Participation - Final Exam
+- Participation - Final Exam

-- · Three hours a week. - · One hour a week.
+Three hours a week.